ONSdigital/takeon-wrangler-lambda/README.md

 WRANGLER_NAME - the name of the wrangler lambda i.e VET being called within the eu-west-2 region - takeon-val-comparison-dev-valueComparison

+TOPIC_ARN - the arn of the topic that messages will be published to.

 #### **Deployment**